Research

 The plants are found in scattered high-montane to subalpine meadows in the Sierra Nevada, the Cascades, and the isolated mountain ranges of the Great Basin, with one species (P. drummondii) ranging as far north as Alaska.
 I’ve collected them from all over their United States range.

-I’m now using genome skimming (next-generation sequencing) to build a network phylogeny and reconstruct their history of hybridization and introgression, onto which I’ll map information about their cytology (DNA content values), morphology (morphometrics of both wild-collected and common-garden phenotypes), ecology and biogeography (niche modeling).
+Using genome skimming (next-generation sequencing), I have built a bifurcating phylogeny and am working to build phylogenetic networks, in order to reconstruct the plants’ history of hybridization and introgression.
+Onto those phylogenies I am mapping information about their cytology (DNA content values), morphology (morphometrics of both wild-collected and common-garden phenotypes), ecology (niche modeling), and biogeography (ancestral area reconstruction, paleoclimate niche modeling).